ali50mahmoud/Data-driven-Test/README.md

-Data Driven Testing with Selenium , TestNG and Excel
+Data Driven Testing with Selenium integrated with TestNG

 (useing excel files in my test automation project for data driven testing.)